-Expect orientation to be a time to learn to know teammates, practice the practical skills necessary to orient yourself to a new location, and to gain tools that will be helpful for self-reflection and communication.
+Expect orientation to be a time to learn to know staff and other mission workers, practice the practical skills necessary to orient yourself to a new location, and to gain tools that will be helpful for self-reflection and communication.

 Journey International is focused on the relational aspect of ministry, the balance of being and doing, so participants are asked to show up and engage in ways that are helpful to the community.
-Often times, our immersion coordinators are working with several details for your time: service placements, host families, language study arrangements, etc.; therefore, you may not know your specific assignment(s) until you reach the immersion location.
+Often times, our regional directors are working with our international partners on several details for your time: service placements, host families, language study arrangements, etc.

 Living accommodations vary from location to location.
 In most locations, especially where language learning is part of the experience, participants are placed with host families.
-In other locations, participants live in an apartment or "flat" as a team or in a student dormitory.
+In other locations, participants live in an apartment.

 It’s important in the formational process for you to have support and encouragement from others.
 For this reason, we ask you to form an advocacy team to help you raise support, offer care, and personal connection.
-Your immersion coordinator and Journey International staff are also committed to walking with you on this journey.
+Your local mentor and your regional director are also committed to walking with you on this journey.

-We have crafted a sample letter (see participant information packet) to help you talk about Journey International to potential supporters.
-We have found congregations and individuals supportive regardless of the type of service you are offering in the immersion location.
+We have crafted a sample letter to help you talk about Journey International to potential supporters.
+We have found congregations and individuals supportive regardless of the type of service you are offering in the international location.
 Talk with Journey International staff if you are struggling to raise the necessary funds.